-Ok we have thought long and hard about this, we are very pro (some would say fanatical about) local shopping, using suppliers that produce goods then sell them, that source locally, or even small independents that have a local presence.
+Ok we have thought long and hard about this, we are very pro (some would say fanatical about) local shopping, using suppliers that produce goods then sell them, that source locally, or even small independents that have a local produce.

 We find we can get 90% of our food shopping needs from farm shops, local produce suppliers, and independant stores, but that does come at a cost.
 At Living Gentler we have to accept some additional cost as a trade off for reducing our carbon footprint, and minimising plastic waste, but we will always favour retailers that let us do that as close to cost neutal when compared to big retail as possible.